cachapa/crdt/README.md

 It has [zero external dependencies](https://github.com/cachapa/crdt/blob/master/pubspec.yaml), so it should run everywhere where Dart runs.

+See [sql_crdt](https://github.com/cachapa/sql_crdt) for an implementation of CRDTs backed by an SQL database.

 ## Usage

 The `Crdt` class works as a layer on top of a map.
 The simplest way to experiment is to initialise it an empty map: